 Teluk Nipah Beach, Pangkor Island

-Teluk Nipah beach is on the western side of Pangkor Island which in turn is on the western side of mainland Malaysia.
+Teluk Nipah beach is a best beach in Malaysia 2023 located on the western side of Pangkor Island which in turn is on the western side of mainland Malaysia.
+If you’re wondering which is the most beautiful island in Malaysia, Pangkor is definitely one you won’t want to overlook.

 With soft white sand backed with palm trees and warm clear seas, this is a typical tropical paradise but here (at the moment) the big developments haven’t taken over.